Infinity Q Diversified Alpha Fund (IQDNX/IQDAX) Liquidation

 To date, Infinity Q has not agreed to reimburse or advance the Fund for any of these amounts or any future amounts.
 Further, the Fund anticipates that the approximately $1.8 million in accrued management fees, even if not adjusted downward based on any NAV restatement, will be insufficient to pay for either the liquidation costs or the losses the Fund incurs based on Infinity Q’s conduct.
 The Fund has informed Infinity Q that the Fund reserves all rights to seek to recover all fees and expenses from Infinity Q.

-• On February 9, 2022, Charles Sherck, an individual shareholder in the Fund, filed a securities class action complaint against U.S. Bancorp Fund Services, LLC (“USBFS”) in the Circuit Court of Milwaukee County in the State of Wisconsin.
-The complaint asserts claims under the Securities Act of 1933.
+On February 9, 2022, a shareholder of the Fund filed a putative securities class action complaint against USBFS in the Circuit Court of Milwaukee County in the State of Wisconsin.
+The complaint asserted claims under the Securities Act of 1933.
 Sherck v.
-U.S. Bancorp Fund Services, LLC; Case No. 2022cv000846 (Wisconsin).
-A copy of the Complaint is available here.
-The plaintiffs’ attorneys in that case are Mallery S.C. and Morris Kandinov LLP.
+U.S. Bancorp Fund Services, LLC; Case No. 2022-cv-000846.
+The plaintiffs’ attorneys in that case were Mallery S.C. and Morris Kandinov LLP.
+The Fund and its trustees and officers were not parties to this case.
+The case was dismissed on February 29, 2024.

 1.4 (Updated 3/8/22) Has the Fund concluded the re-valuation of the Fund’s Bilateral OTC Positions for periods before February 18, 2021?